Thanos (Marvel Cinematic Universe): Legacy within Earth-616

-Thanos's actions have a universal impact, with the surviving Avengers working to mitigate the damage until undoing the Blip five years later in 2023.
+Thanos's actions have a universal impact, with the surviving Avengers working to mitigate the damage until they undo the Blip five years later in 2023.
 Maximoff is traumatized by Vision's death, causing her to have a mental breakdown and create a false reality.

 Ajak, leader of the Eternals, informs Ikaris that the Blip delayed an apocalyptic event called the Emergence, saving many planets from destruction.
 However, when the Avengers reversed the Blip, the Emergence continued.
 Ajak feels the Earth should be saved and recruited the Eternals to stop the Emergence, doing so successfully.

 The sudden return of the population has an impact as well, with the Global Repatriation Council (GRC) working to reintegrate the Blipped population.
 It led to socioeconomic conflicts, with entities like the Flag Smashers believing Thanos' ideas were correct.
 Feeling life was better during the Blip, they use terrorism against the GRC as they felt the GRC favored Blipped people more than the survivors.
 Moreover, the phrase "Thanos was right" is observed in popular human culture, being used in graffiti and merchandise for profit.